 In the summer of 2016, our auditorium received a much need face lift.

 The 93 seats were refurbished (saving them from a landfill) – new padding and fabric, armrests refinished, new carpet installed, tech booth window and cable ports enlarged, stage floor scraped (about 1/2″ of paint!), and the interior repainted.
-We’re excited to have a fresh look to begin our 2016-17 Season!
-Various private donations and funds raised through the Barn Sale, Jewelry Heist, and Name A Seat, covered all the renovation expenses.
+Various private donations and funds raised through the Barn Sale, Jewelry Heist, and Name-A-Seat, covered all the renovation expenses.

 Throughout its history, Clague Playhouse has been truly a community theater.
 We are a non-profit organization served by countless hours of volunteer help.
 The membership of the Playhouse is made up of individuals from all walks of life.
 This varied membership elects a Board of Directors, who see to the overall operations of the theater.
-As we begin our 89th season, we are reminded “Because of you, our tradition continues…”
+As we begin our 90th season and our 50th in the Barn, we are reminded “Because of you, our tradition continues…”